rubyforgood/human-essentials/README.md

 </br>

 2. Install Postgres
-   - Install Postgres- Follow one of these guides: [MacOSX](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-ruby-on-rails-application-on-macos), [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-ruby-on-rails-application-on-ubuntu-18-04).
+   - Follow one of these guides: [MacOSX](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-ruby-on-rails-application-on-macos), [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-ruby-on-rails-application-on-ubuntu-18-04).
      - Do you develop on Windows?
 We'd love to hear (and for you to submit a PR explaining) how you do it. 🙏🏻
    - Create a `database.yml` file on `config/` directory with your database configurations.
 You can also copy the existing files called [`database.yml.example`](config/database.yml.example) and [`.env.example`](.env.example) and change the credentials.